polvo/polvo/README.md

 # Plugins (supported languages)

-Polvo is agnostic to languages, however it needs plugins for each one ir onder to properly assemble it.
+Polvo is agnostic to languages, however it needs plugins for each one in order to properly assemble it.
 Some of them is built in out of the box, and others should be done / installed separately.